samwhelp/brgvos-void/README.md

 ## First time update and upgrade the packages

-Because is a rolling distribution first time we make the update and upgrade to the packages:
+Since it is a rolling (continuous) distribution, it is necessary that, the first time we login to update and upgrade the packages:

 ```bash
 sudo xbps-install -Su